-Negative feedbacks, controversies, harmful reviews and fewer ratings can diminish your recognition and make your brand plunge.
+Negative feedback, controversies, harmful reviews, and fewer ratings can diminish your recognition and make your brand plunge.

-In order to combat such happenings, reputation protection is an ideal strategy that is enduring, boosts resistance, and develops a strong digital appearance of your business.
+To combat such happenings, reputation protection is an ideal strategy that is enduring, boosts resistance, and develops a robust digital appearance of your business.

 Reputation protection can keep you sheltered from unexpected risks and help to sustain an unparalleled digital status.

-A Majority of companies experience several situations if crisis throughout their business cycle.
+A Majority of companies experience several situations of crisis throughout their business cycle.

-Crisis management is an all-inclusive tactic, which demonstrates how a company should avert, monitor and cope with the consequences of a corporate crisis.
+Crisis management is an all-inclusive tactic that demonstrates how a company should avert, monitor, and cope with the consequences of a corporate crisis.

-According to a report by the Institute for PR (2017), crisis management is an option developed to avert or decrease the harm a crisis can pose to a business and other parties associated with the business.
+According to the Institute for PR (2017) report, crisis management is an option developed to avert or decrease a crisis’s harm to a business and other parties associated with the company.

-As a phenomenon, crisis management has not been just one thing; it could be segmented into 3 stages i.e. pre-crisis management, crisis-response and post-crisis management.
+As a phenomenon, crisis management has not been just one thing; it could be segmented into three stages, i.e., pre-crisis management, crisis response, and post-crisis management.

-In the initial phase, i.e. pre-crisis management, groundwork, or prevention of crisis is planned.
+The initial phase, i.e., pre-crisis management, groundwork, or crisis prevention, is planned.

-During the second phase of crisis management, a firm concretely reacts to the crisis.
+During the second crisis management phase, a firm concretely reacts to the crisis.

-Whereas, during the third stage, a firm remains on the quest of finding new avenues to effectively buckle up for the future potential crisis.
+Whereas, during the third stage, a firm remains on the quest to find new avenues to effectively buckle up for the potential future crisis.

 During this phase, the company also attempts to satisfy the promises made during the actual crisis, along with follow-up data.